zyx850525/WWW5.5/badminton_tribe/README.md

 ---

 ## 9. Personal Insights
+* **Why web3**: Before building a project, it is important to clearly identify which pain points Web3 can truly solve in the target scenario.
+These Web3-native, non-substitutable characteristics will form the foundation for the project’s long-term vision and roadmap.
 * **Strengthen Frontend Skills**: Writing and modifying frontend code consumes a lot of tokens, so knowing frontend development saves money.
 * **Control Iteration Pace**: Bug fixes and code optimization should be done gradually.
 Don't try to tackle everything at once, or you might fall into an abyss of no return.
 * **AI Programming Tips**: